• Skip to primary navigation

 I use ½ pound of lean ground beef for this tomato sauce, but feel free to increase it to a full 1 pound if desired.
 Using a 90/10 lean beef is a bit healthier and allows the extra virgin olive oil to be front and center, as opposed to the flavor of too much beef fat.

-• Italian tomato passata (sub finely chopped tomatoes)
+• Italian tomato passata (substitute finely chopped or crushed tomatoes)

 • spaghetti pasta (or other favorite pasta)